icrc-loliveira/openmrs-module-fhir2extension/README.md

 ------------
 1. Build the module to produce the .omod file.
 2. Use the OpenMRS Administration > Manage Modules screen to upload and install the .omod file.
+3. Set the global property fhir2extension.questionnaires.folder to the directory path where the files are located.

 If uploads are not allowed from the web (changable via a runtime property), you can drop the omod into the ~/.OpenMRS/modules folder.
 (Where ~/.OpenMRS is assumed to be the Application